Seraph1234/WelcomeMessages/README.md

 - **Smart Messages** - Different messages for new players vs returning ones
 - **Rank Support** - VIPs get VIP treatment (if you want)
-- **Actual Effects** - Particles, sounds, titles, fireworks - all optional
+- **Fancy Effects** - Particles, sounds, titles, fireworks - all optional and configurable
+- **RGB & Gradients** - Support for modern color codes and rainbow text
+- **Config Validation** - Won't crash your server with bad settings
 - **Not Annoying** - Everything's configurable, nothing's forced

 ## Screenshots